silabs-EricS/BLE-Auto-PA-Switch/BLE-Auto-PA-mode.md

   return RAIL_STATUS_NO_ERROR;
 }
 ```
-For some devices it may not support all these 3 PAs, need to configure accorrdingly.
+For some device it may not support all these 3 PAs, need to configure accorrdingly.

 ## Verification